MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-logback.md

 ### Logging Azure core errors

 The example configuration below is similar to the previous configuration, but it lowers the level at which logging comes from all `com.azure.core` packaged classes (including subpackages).
 This way, everything INFO-level and higher is logged, except for `com.azure.core`, where only ERROR-level and higher is logged.
-For example, you can use this approach when you find the code in `com.azure.core` to be too noisy.
+For example, you can use this approach if you find the code in `com.azure.core` too noisy.
 This kind of configuration can also go both ways.
 For example, if you want to get more debug information from classes in `com.azure.core`, you could change this setting to DEBUG.

 It's possible to have fine-grained control over the logging of specific classes, or specific packages.
 As shown below, `com.azure.core` will control the output of all core classes, but you could equally use `com.azure.security.keyvault` or equivalent to control the output as appropriate for the circumstances that are most informative in the context of the running application.